NicoZweifel/DBInline/README.md

 - It is not forbidden to nest pools, some tests passed, but it is not intended/supported and may yield unexpected results.

-- There is a lot of options on how to selec objects (Datatset,Datatable,Reader etc...), which makes the api a little unintuitive in some places, since there is too many options at the moment.
+- There is a lot of options on how to select objects (Datatset,Datatable,Reader etc...), which makes the api a little unintuitive in some places, since there is too many options at the moment.

 - Some of them might be removed for clearer Usage and improved generic type inference.

-- Since everything is connected through interfaces, all these methods can be mixed, it all comes down to a QueryBuilder and ConnectionSource Interfaces
+- Since everything is connected through interfaces, all these methods can be mixed, it all comes down to a IQueryBuilder and IConnectionSource Interfaces.

 # Using Pool